Typesafe Function Overloading in TypeScript

 type Printable<T> = T extends string ? true : false;

-type T4 = Printable<{ bar: string }>;
+type P = Printable<{ bar: string }>;

-// ^? type T4 = false
+// ^? type P = false

 TypeScript function overloads are not type safe

 TypeScript supports a form of overloaded functions, which is a common feature in many languages that allows you to implement multiple related functions with a common name.
-When you attempt to use that name to call a function, the implementation that gets selected is usually determined by the type and arity of arguments you provide.
+When you attempt to use that name to call a function, the implementation that gets selected is usually determined by the type and/or arity (number) of arguments you provide.

 class Scanner {